ettanin/Meteobridge-MB-SMART/README.md

 4.this version uses a new canvasJs updated library 2.3.1GA

-5.this version uses a responsive design for mobiles when viewing charts .
+5.this version uses a responsive design for mobiles when viewing charts and many pop up modules.

 # Credits must be retained in pop ups
 widely noticed credits are blatantly removed in another version ,not sure why this is an issue but it is what is